 If you have used content that has a licence from the copyright owner which allows you to publish or make an adaptation of their work for non-commercial (e.g. Creative Commons licensed content, GNU-GPL software or other 'open content' or licensed materials) you will need to ensure that you follow the license conditions.

-You should always obtain all permissions in writing and ensure that they are kept.
+You should obtain all permissions in writing for any material included in your thesis which you did not create and ensure these are kept.
 You may be asked to supply copies to the University.

 Any request for permission should include all information about how the work will be used, where or how it will be published (i.e., in hard-copy volume, in an electronic journal, on the University's open access repository website, etc.) and by whom (i.e., by La Trobe University or by another organisation or publishing enterprise).

-Assistance and advice about permissions and the use of copyright works can be obtained directly from the University Copyright Officer.
+Assistance and advice about permissions and the use of copyright works can be obtained directly by contacting David Janssen, University Copyright Advisor.

 Moral rights of the creators and performers of copyright material including cinematographic films